Save Design, Save All

 •If you check out a file in one Altova application, you cannot check it out in another Altova application.
 The file is considered to be already checked out to you.
 The available commands at this point in any Altova application supporting Microsoft® SharePoint® Server will be: Check In and Undo Check Out.

-To open or save a file via a global resources, click Switch to Global Resource.
+To open or save a file via a global resources, click Global Resource.
 This pops up a dialog in which you can select the global resource.
 These dialogs are described in the section, Using Global Resources.
 For a general description of Global Resources, see the Global Resources section in this documentation.